Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Conclusions

-The analysis of the above examples shows that the CCM proposed in this paper is credible and yields satisfactory results in both continuous and horizontally stratified environments.
-The numerical experiments illustrate that compared to the Kraken program (based on the FDM), CCMP (based on the CCM) often requires fewer discrete grid points to achieve higher accuracy; this finding is sufficient to confirm that the CCM proposed in this paper is a high-precision algorithm.
-Compared with the rimLG and NM-CT programs, which are based on general spectral methods, CCMP can achieve approximately the same accuracy with the same configuration but consumes less time.
-Note that in the above derivation, $(N+1)$ CGL points are considered in both the water column layer and the bottom sediment layer.
-However, in actual calculations with CCMP, unequal numbers of CGL points can be used in the two layers.
-The optimal number of CGL points depends on the complexity of the acoustic parameter profiles in each layer.

-Finally, it must be mentioned that in this article, the CCM was applied for simple range-independent cases only, and most of the considered numerical examples are simple.
-Further research will be required to characterize the computational accuracy and speed of the CCM in a complex ocean environment.
-We believe that this method has the potential to solve the problem of sound propagation in ocean environments with multiple layers, and we expect this study to help researchers gain a better understanding of how to solve the governing equations encountered in acoustics.
+This article proposes a credible LCM that can solve the problem of horizontally stratified marine environmental sound propagation.
+The numerical experiments illustrate that compared to the program based on FDM, the program based on the LCM often requires fewer discrete grid points to achieve higher accuracy; this finding is sufficient to confirm that the LCM proposed in this paper is a high-precision algorithm.
+Compared with general spectral methods, LCM achieves approximately the same accuracy with the same configuration but consumes less time.
+Finally, in this article, the LCM was applied to simple range-independent cases only, and all the considered numerical examples are simple.
+Further research will be required to characterize the computational accuracy and speed of the LCM in a complex ocean environment.
+We anticipate that this study will help researchers gain a better understanding of how to solve the acoustic governing equations encountered in horizontally stratified oceans.